 If the only thing you look for in a sunscreen is a certain SPF, your skin and wallet stand to get burned.

 Sun protection that is both effective and affordable does exist.
-But if you don’t know what to look for in a sunscreen or how to get the most protection out of it, you will likely waste your money and possibly increase your odds of developing skin cancer.
+But if you don’t know what to look for in a sunscreen or how to get the most protection out of it, you will likely waste money and possibly increase your odds of developing skin cancer.

-Shielding your skin from the sun’s harmful rays need not be complicated, though.
+Shielding your skin from the sun’s harmful rays is easy.
 Just avoid these three big mistakes:

 1. Failing to use a broad spectrum SPF sunscreen

 The term “sun protection factor,” or “SPF,” refers to a sunscreen’s level of protection from ultraviolet B radiation, or UVB rays.
 The American Academy of Dermatology also describes UVB rays as “burning rays” because they are the primary cause of sunburn.

 But the sun also emits ultraviolet A radiation, or UVA rays.
 The academy also describes these as “aging rays” because they can prematurely age skin, leading to wrinkles and age spots.

 Both UVA and UVB rays can lead to skin cancer, too, so you need sunscreen that protects against both.
 Such products are often described as offering “broad spectrum” protection.

-Look for sunscreens with the phrase “broad spectrum SPF” followed by an SPF number on the front of the product.
+Look for sunscreens with the phrase “broad spectrum SPF” followed by an SPF number on the front of the product — the American Academy of Dermatology recommends an SPF of at least 30.
 Under federal law, manufacturers can use that phrase only on products that pass a broad-spectrum testing procedure.